BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

+# 1. Introduction
+I created this github page in order to give a reference in my job applications.
+Please consider this README file as an extension of my resume.

+This github page presents some of my works written in C++, python and java.

+The following sections summarizes my software engineering background and experience.

-# 1. Fundamentals of the Software Engineering
+# 2. Fundamentals of the Software Engineering

-## 1.1.
+## 2.1.
 Software Design
 - **Modularity:** A design solution is highly modular if the high cohesion/low coupling principle is satisfied among the modules.
 - **Layered Design:** The modules are arranged in a hierarchy of layers forming a tree-like diagram.
 - **Function-Oriented Design:** The design is decomposed into a set of interacting units where each unit has a clearly defined function.
 - **Object-Oriented Design:** The system is viewed as being made up of a collection of objects.

-## 1.2.
+## 2.2.
 Abstraction and Modeling
 - **The biggest mistake:** Designing the software which represents the real-life problem as it is without designing structural or behavioral abstractions.
 - **Two Types:** Data abstraction should be considered together with the process abstraction.
 - **Factors:** Many issues such as the data structures and the concurrency should be evaluated: